Call Now

 Name a Guardian for Your Child.
 This is somewhat of a “bonus” benefit for parents by having a Will, as it is only applicable to individuals who have minor children.
 But for those of you who do have minor children, this is probably the biggest benefit.
 With a Will, you can name a guardian for your child upon your death.
 While every parent certainly hopes to pass after their child is grown, life unfortunately happens.
 One way to be proactive in such an unfortunate event is to create a Will and name a guardian for your minor child.
 Again, if you pass without a Will, which could include a guardian, then you are leaving the decision completely to the court.

 While it is tough to talk about, you need to think about what will happen when you pass away.
 Life is sometimes short and always unpredictable.
 Creating a Will will help you prevent further heartache, as well as make it a little easier on others around you.
-This blog was written by attorneys at Ciyou & Dixon, P.C. who handle all areas of estate planning, including Wills.
+This blog was written by attorneys at Dixon & Moseley, P.C. who handle all areas of estate planning, including Wills.
 It is written and posted for general educational purposes and is not to be construed as legal advice or solicitation for services.
 It is an advertisement.

 1. There are limitations on Wills, such as not providing for your spouse.
 These exceptions are beyond the scope of this blog.